(previously known as Pleurota psammoxantha)

 Caterpillars of other species in this genus feed on the dead leaves of various tree species in ground leaf litter, and the caterpillars of this species are expected to do the same.

-The adult moth has yellow forewings each with a brown band along the inner margin, and a brown streak originating at the. tornus.
+The adult moth has yellow forewings each with a brown band along the hind margin, and a brown streak originating at the. tornus.
 In males this brown streak stops in the middle of the wing.
 In females the streak is longer, curving round to end at the base.
 The hindwings are plain brown.
 The wingspan is about 2 cms.

 The species has been found in: